rum1887/RLOSF23-Screening-Exercise/README.md

 # Reinforcement Learning opensource fest Screening Task 2023

 ## Feature Engineering in VW using LUA
-The following repository contains the files generated on completing the screening tasks for the project _Feature Engineering in Vowpal Wabbit using Lua_.
+The following repository contains the files generated on completing the screening tasks for the project <b>Feature Engineering in Vowpal Wabbit using Lua</b>.

 ## System details
 - System: MacBook Air (M1, 2020)